ParaSwap API v5

-Before you get deeper into the docs here is a quick overview of the general flow that you will use to interact with the ParaSwap API.
-Let's take an example that you want to swap 10 ETH to DAI.
+Before you get deeper into the docs, here is a quick overview of the general flow you will use to interact with the ParaSwap API.
+Let's take the example of you wanting to swap 10 ETH to DAI.

 - First, you should call

 /pricesendpoint (detailed documentation here) using an HTTP query like

 GET https://apiv5.paraswap.io/prices/?srcToken=0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE&destToken=0x6b175474e89094c44da98b954eedeac495271d0f&amount=10000000000000000000&srcDecimals=18&destDecimals=18&side=SELL&network=1.
 This will return the optimal prices using ParaSwap's Hopper Algorithm.

 - You should then give the appropriate allowance to the

 tokenTransferProxyfor the source token.
 You can find the address of

 tokenTransferProxyin the payload returned in the price endpoint.
 You can skip this step if a high enough allowance was already given.

 - You can finally use this transaction data to execute the swaps on-chain by sending it to the provider.